 5. Attend a conference.

 New ideas flow from hallway and coffee meetings – and they have the potential to take over your thinking.

-A conference allows you to get away from the day to day operations of your work so that you can simply immerse yourself in its vision.
+A conference allows you to get away from the day-to-day operations of your work so that you can simply immerse yourself in its vision.

-When I realized a system could be developed that took in the strengths of both sides and undercut the weakness of each, I had my epiphany moment.
+When I realized I could develop a system that took in both sides’ strengths and undercut each’s weakness, I had my epiphany moment.

 Let us get to work doing those things that we love.